wasi-master/blog/website/source/_posts/about-myself.md

 ## How do I want others to see me?

-I want others to see me as a happy, kind and caring person.
+I want others to see me as a happy, kind, and caring person.
 I do not want to be hated like others so I try not to hate others

 > **Behind every successful person lies a pack of Haters!**
 > \- Eminem

 ## What do I think about myself?

-I think of myself as a good person and not a evil one.
+I think of myself as a good person and not an evil one.
 I try to do good deeds whenever I can.
 And I like to spread positivity

 ## If I have one year left to live, what would I do?